 Denman Island is home to four Provincial parks, Sandy Island Marine Park, Denman Island, Fillongley and Boyle Point.
 You’ll find bountiful farmers’ markets, wineries, distilleries, art studios, protected anchorages and amenities for passing mariners.
 On Hornby Island, the seaside bluffs of Helliwell Provincial Park provide spectacular bird viewing opportunities overlooking Tribune Bay, where the safe, gently sloping beach makes for hours of summertime family swimming and fun.
 Not to miss spots on Hornby Island are Mount Geoffrey Park and Mount Geoffrey Escarpment Provincial Park with have extensive trail systems for hiking and mountain biking.

 Mount Washington is home to one of the deepest snow packs in North America, with a yearly average of more than 11 metres.
 Mount Washington Alpine Resort sports an ocean view like no other and is serviced by five lifts, five Magic Carpets, 81 marked trails, plus 55 km of Nordic trails that have attracted Olympic level athletes, not to mention the tube park for family fun second to none.
-In the summer months visitors are invited to take the chair lift up to the viewing areas or if looking for a little more adventure try the extreme downhill mountain bike trails, or the new zip line being installed in Summer 2019.
+In the summer months visitors are invited to take the chair lift up to the viewing areas or if looking for a little more adventure try the extreme downhill mountain bike trails, or the new 2.3 km zip line scheduled for completion in Summer 2020.